htmldbjs/htmldbjs/README.md

 ### `htmldb-template`

-A container element for the templates, that are automatically rendered by related htmldb-table.
+A container element for the templates, that are automatically rendered by related `htmldb-table`.

 #### Syntax